-For an MSc. student, the supervisory committee consists of the supervisor and at least two other members.
-It is recommended that one committee member be from a different research group either inside or outside the Department.
+For an MSc student, the supervisory committee consists of the supervisor and at least two other members.
+Supervisory committee members may be from a different research group either inside or outside the Department.

-For a PhD student, the supervisory committee consists of the supervisor, and at least two other members of which one must be from within the Department.
+For a PhD student, the supervisory committee consists of the supervisor, and at least two other members.
+Supervisory committee members may be from a different research group either inside or outside the Department.
 In some circumstances, students may have a committee member from outside Queen's.
 In such cases, a request must be made in writing to the Graduate Program Committee, stating reasons for the request and qualifications of the proposed committee member.